-Cardio is an excellent way to keep your heart healthy and to stay in shape, but sometimes pose challenges in preserving muscle mass since prolonged activity increases cortisol levels, which burns muscle tissue.
+Cardio is an excellent way to keep your heart healthy and to stay in shape, but sometimes pose challenges in preserving muscle mass since chronic activity increases cortisol levels, which burns muscle tissue.
 If you decide to combine cardio with weight training, make sure you get enough food and sleep, or you may risk overtraining.

 Low intensity steady state cardio (LISS) is a good way to burn excess calories while preserving muscle mass on a cut since lower intensity training targets a greater percentage of the body's fat stores for fuel.

 While beginners should only do light to moderate cardio until they adapt to the neurological and physical demands, greater benefits of exercise are attained from moderate to vigorous cardio.